Salir

 Faculty

-The teaching staff of a doctoral programme is made up of all the doctors who form part of its research teams.
-This information can be found on the website of each Doctoral Programme, under the section Teaching staff.
+The teaching staff of a doctoral programme consists of all the doctors who form part of the programme's research teams and who are listed in the verification report or in the successive updates recorded in the Internal Doctoral Quality Assurance System (see section below on ‘Updating the academic staff of a Doctoral Programme’).
+This information can be found on the website of each Doctoral Programme, under the section Faculty.
 Research lines and teams.

-That said, the Doctoral School would like to remind you of the regulatory aspects and criteria of the evaluation agencies regarding the verification of doctoral programmes, which must be taken into account in these matters.
-Based on this information, the EDUZ provides the following guidelines and recommendations.
+Based on the regulatory aspects and criteria of the evaluation agencies regarding the verification of doctoral programmes, to be taken into account in relation to teaching staff, the Doctoral School provides the following guidelines and recommendations.

 Researchers who are part of the academic staff of a doctoral programme must have a valid contractual (employment) or civil service relationship with the University of Zaragoza (UZ).
 If they are not affiliated with the UZ, there must be a document (agreement, authorisation, contract, etc.) regulating their participation.